A Practical Georgia Itinerary for 7–10 Days (the country!)

 Don’t linger too long with that post-lunch espresso, it’s time to head to Rike Park for a breather!

-Rike Park is a park full of some weirdly out of place modern structures, and it’s because of it that Tbilisi can say that it blends the old with the new... though it’s more like the new was shoved down the throat of the old.
+Rike Park is a park full of some weirdly out-of-place modern structures, and it’s because of it that Tbilisi can say that it blends the old with the new... though it’s more like the new was shoved down the throat of the old.

 The Bridge of Peace is one of the most recognizable landmarks of the capital, and you can clearly see why when you walk on the LED light-infused bridge.
 I dare you not to Billy Jean your way across it when it starts lighting up under your feet!

 Across the bridge, in Rike Park, is the even stranger Rike Concert Hall.
 It’s... very big and shiny and strange.
 Once you’ve decided on what it reminds you of, take a look around the park.
-You get great views of Narikala Fortress, Mother of Georgia and the Presidential Palace from the park.
+You get great views of Narikala Fortress, Mother of Georgia, and the Presidential Palace from the park.

 Day 1—Tbilisi—stop 7: Anchiskhati Basilica